acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 }
 ```

-In the above example the `web` container would have 60 seconds (6s * 10) to startup before being restarted.
+In the above example the `web` container would have 60 seconds (10 tries * 6 seconds) to startup before being restarted.

 ## Defining sidecar containers